 - With erratic S&P 500 tracking and heavy price erosion over time, owning UVXY is usually a poor investment.
 Unless your timing is especially good you will lose money.

 - As an Exchange Trade Fund (ETF) UVXY must explicitly hold the appropriate securities or swaps matching the index it tracks.
 ProShares does a very nice job of providing visibility into those positions.
 The “Daily Holdings” tab of their website shows how many VIX futures contracts are being held.
-Because of the 2X nature of the fund, the face value of the VIX futures contracts will be very close to twice the net “Other asset / cash” value of the fund.
+Because of the 1.5X nature of the fund, the face value of the VIX futures contracts will be very close to 1.5 times the net “Other asset / cash” value of the fund.

 - ProShares collects a daily investor fee on UVXY’s assets—on an annualized basis it’s 0.95% per year.
 With current assets of $700 million this fee generates around $6 million per year.
 That should enough to cover ProShares UVXY costs and be profitable, however, I suspect the ProShares’ business model includes revenue from more than just the investor fee.